abhijeetgangan/cuEquivariance/docs/index.rst

    pip install cuequivariance  # Installs only the core non-ML components

    # CUDA kernels for different CUDA versions
+   pip install cuequivariance-ops-jax-cu12
    pip install cuequivariance-ops-torch-cu11
    pip install cuequivariance-ops-torch-cu12

 Requirements
 ------------

-``cuequivariance-ops-torch-*`` packages are only available for Linux x86_64 and require PyTorch 2.4.0 or later.
+ - ``cuequivariance-ops-torch-*`` packages are only available for Linux x86_64 and require PyTorch 2.4.0 or later.
+ - ``cuequivariance-ops-jax-cu12`` package is only available for Linux x86_64 and requires JAX 0.5.0 or later.

 Organization
 ------------